 Can I use separate handles with the X3?
-Or use X3 for one-arm pulls?Updated a month ago
+Or use X3 for one-arm pulls?Updated 4 months ago

 The strongest people in the world use barbells (two-hand grip), not dumbbells (one-hand grip).